intarchboard/nomcom-description/iab-nomcom-description.md

 The IAB maintains open communications channels with other bodies engaged in Internet governance, including ICANN, the Regional Internet Registries, and ISOC, and provides technical and architectural input as appropriate.
+Members of the IAB also participate in outreach activities, primarily aimed at increasing the visibility of the IETF, representing the Internet's Technical Community, and advocating for a multistakeholder approach to Internet Governance.

 As needed, the IAB works with ISOC to provide advice and guidance to the Internet community on technical, architectural, and policy matters pertaining to the Internet and its enabling technologies.
-That advice and guidance are provided to the public, to the Board of Trustees, and Officers of the Internet Society as circumstances dictate.

 ## Organization of the IAB